Pillsbury Sweet Hawaiian Grands Biscuits Review

 I got the biscuits set out on the cookie sheet and baked them according to the package directions.
 When they came out of the oven, they looked perfect.

-Pillsbury's Commercial for Sweet Hawaiian Biscuits and Crescent Rolls
+Pillsbury's Recipe for Sweet Hawaiian Honey Ham and Swiss Biscuits

 But How do They Taste?